You are currently viewing Powers of SEBI And its Functions

 • Five Board members who are elected by the Central Government of India

-There are about 20 departments in SEBI, with each head of department (HoD).
+There are about 20 departments in SEBI, with each department head (HoD).
 Some of the departments are:

 • Corporate finance